Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 - Indestructible – makes it so that piece of gear has no durability and does not need repaired.

-Armor and Weapon Type
+Armor and Weapon Types in WoW

 The armor type shown for classes is the best choice of armor type.
 Technically… you can wear a lower, softer armor type but why would you want to be a warrior wearing a cloth robe?

 In addition to your class determining armor type, it also impacts what type of weapons you can use.
-Since there are many weapons, and it would be overwhelming to list all possible combinations, we will look at where you can find the list of usable weapons for your class.
-First, open the Spellbook & Abilities menu by clicking on it or pressing the ‘P’ key.
-Next, navigate to the book icon tab on the right side of the window.
-Finally, find the ‘Weapon Skills’ icon and hover over it.
-It should look like the following:
+However, your spec will also have an influence on what weapons is best.
+As a result, it would be overwhelming to list all possible combinations, so we will look at where you can find the list of usable weapons for your class.

-Gear and Item quality (rarity)
+Gear and Item Quality (rarity)

 In addition to stats, gear in World of Warcraft also has a color coded indicator which represents its quality.
 Additionally, the color code applies to items in the game as well.

-Higher quality items or gear are generally more difficult to obtain but come with extra stats or special abilities that make them worth seeking out.
+Higher quality items or gear are generally more difficult to obtain, but come with extra stats or special abilities that make them worth seeking out.
 These colors are displayed when hovering over an item or piece of gear in your bag.
-A list of the quality names, associated colors, and a cheat sheet are found below:

 - White (Common) – Has some value, early level gear, reagents required for various recipes.